 Also interested are DEA agents Craig (DAN BAKKEDAHL) and Adam (TARAN KILLAM) who aren't happy with the ladies invading their turf, while the kingpin's various henchmen, such as the sadistic Julian (MICHAEL McDONALD), likewise want Shannon and Sarah removed from the equation.
 With the two having to put their substantial differences aside, the FBI agent and Boston detective use their individual as well as combined tactics to track down the kingpin.

-WILL KIDS WANT TO SEE IT?
+- WILL KIDS WANT TO SEE IT?

-They might if they're fans of either of the stars, "buddy movies" or coarse, R-rated comedies.
+- They might if they're fans of either of the stars, "buddy movies" or coarse, R-rated comedies.

-WHY THE MPAA RATED IT: R
+- WHY THE MPAA RATED IT: R

-For pervasive language, strong crude content and some violence.
+- For pervasive language, strong crude content and some violence.

-That's just the introduction of this review.
-We invite you to sign up for a FREE 3-Day Trial Membership to our site so that you can finish reading the review as well as take a look at the thousands of other reviews on our site.
+2) If you want to check out our site first, we invite you to sign up for a FREE 3-day Pass into our Membership Site to our site so that you can finish reading the review as well as take a look at the thousands of other reviews on our site.

 No credit card is needed and there's no obligation to continue after the 3 days (although we hope you'll like what you see and then join us as full members).